jamesreggio/dotfiles/manual.md

 # Manual configuration

-Most of these steps defy automation, though there's probably still some room for additional plist munging.
+Most of these steps defy automation, though there's always room for additional plist munging.

 ## Preflight

+- Create an ssh key (`ssh-keygen`) and upload to GitHub
+- Open and close System Preferences
 - Install Xcode from App Store
-- Open and close System Preferences

 ## Postflight